Starting in 2021, ASLE-UKI organises a regular online seminar series.

 ‘In Vitro Meat: Ethics and Culture’ (1 February 2021)

-An afternoon of talks supported by ASLE-UKI in association with the Sheffield Animal Research Centre (ShARC).
+An afternoon of talks convened by the Sheffield Animal Research Centre (ShARC).
 Participants: Joshua Bulleid (Monash University), Nora Castle (University of Warwick), Josh Milburn (University of Sheffield), John Miller (University of Sheffield), Alexandra Sexton (University of Sheffield), Neil Stephens (Brunel University London).